Internationality

 The first German bridge with prestressed precast beams

-In 1938, Wayss & Freytag built the Hesseler Weg Bridge near Oelde in Westphalia which is still in operation today.
-This bridge was the first bridge in Germany to be built with prestressed prefabricated girders in accordance with the patent of Eugene Freyssinet.
+In 1938, Wayss & Freytag built the Hesseler Weg bridge near Oelde in Westphalia.
+It was the first bridge in Germany with prestressed prefabricated girders based on Eugene Freyssinet's patent.

 Further details: